Which is the best Audiobook Subscription Service?

 Amazon Audible Audiobooks.

 Audible was first launched in the market back in 1995, so it's well-established by now.
 It's a subscription model, so for a fee each month you get one credit, allowing you to listen to the audiobook of your choice.
 Doesn't matter if it's seven or seventeen hours - your credit is good for one title.
-So for example 'The Stand' by Stephen King is 47 hours 47 minutes, so plenty of bang for your buck there.
+So for example 'The Stand' by Stephen King is a whopping 47 hours 47 minutes, so plenty of bang for your buck there.

 Whatever you're looking for, you'll find it here.
 It has everything current, bestsellers etc, which isn't always the case with the other audiobook subscription services.
 Lots of Agatha Christie audiobooks, always popular.
 And if you do use your credit and find you're still hungry for more, included with your membership is the Plus Catalogue.
 I enjoy the podcast exclusives (From the Oasthouse by Alan Partridge has been one of my favorites, as was 'West Cork' about one of Ireland's most famous unsolved murder cases.)